 B.A. in Elementary Education, Loyola University Maryland

-Audrey McGonigle is an Early Learning Center teacher at Beauvoir, the National Cathedral Elementary School in Washington, D.C.
+Audrey McGonigle is a Pre-Kindergarten teacher at The Primary Day School in Bethesda, Maryland.
+Prior to teaching Pre-K, Audrey taught for two years in Washington, DC as an Early Learning Center teacher at Beauvoir, the National Cathedral Elementary School.
 During her time at Loyola, Audrey student taught in a Baltimore City first grade class and a Baltimore County third grade class.
-Audrey also taught in a Danish Vuggestue, or nursery, while studying abroad in Copenhagen.
-McGonigle resides in Washington, DC.
+Audrey also taught in a Danish Vuggestue, or nursery school, while studying abroad in Copenhagen.
+Audrey resides in Washington, DC.

 Deborah Phelps, '97

 M.Ed. in Educational Management and Supervision, Loyola University Maryland